ceicke/norbert/README.md

 ## Part list

 Besides the software on this page, you need some hardware.
-This is the parts list of my setup:
+This is the part list of my setup:

 - [1x Raspberry Pi 3 Starter Kit](https://www.amazon.de/Vilros-Raspberry-Pi-Complete-Kit-Enthalt/dp/B01DC6MKAQ/)
 - [1x NFC Cards](https://www.amazon.de/gp/product/B01EOXFDWS)